SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ## Writing tests

 Writing meaningful tests isn't easy nor is it complicated but it requires some diligence on how to setup a test and its environment.
 One simple rule is to avoid to use of hidden expectations or inheritance as remedy for the "less code is good code" aesthetics.
-Allow the code to be readable and if possible follow the [arrange, act, assert][aaa] pattern and yet again __"Don't do magic"__.
+Allow the code to be readable and if possible follow the [arrange, act, assert][aaa] pattern and yet again __"Avoid doing magic"__.

 ### Test cases